 Quick tips to keep in mind when refinancing

 If you’re looking at switching home loans, getting organised before you chat to a lender may speed up the process.
 Try to have all the paperwork ready, including proof of income (pay slips), statements for your current home loan, and statements for any credit cards or personal loans you may have.
 Of course, the process may be faster with your current lender, since they’re more familiar with your finances.

 Get your home looking its best

 As part of the home loan refinance process your lender will likely want to have your home valued, so a hot tip is to give the place a spring clean before this happens.
 Presenting your property at its best could be a key contributor to getting your loan request over the line, since a higher valuation on your home will give you a lower loan-to-value ratio (LVR) – meaning your loan may be considered less risky, potentially with a lower rate and fewer costs.

 Aim to reduce any credit card or personal loan balances to the best of your ability.
 Having less debt and more of your income available may mean you’re eligible to refinance to a higher amount.

 Matthew Read is ME’s Money Expert.
-He has over 15 years’ experience in the financial services and banking industry and is passionate about equipping Australians with the tools they need to get ahead.
+He has over 15 years’ experience in the financial services and banking industry.